startxfr/sxapi-core/docs/resources/couchbase.md

 ## Resource endpoints

-This module come with one single endpoint with can interact with any couchbase method.
+This module come with 5 endpoints who can interact with any couchbase method.

 [1.
 List endpoint](#list-endpoint)<br>
 [2.
 Get endpoint](#get-endpoint)<br>